tredontho/purescript-book/text/chapter8.md

 The thing to notice here is that the region type `r` is quantified _inside the parentheses_ on the left of the function arrow.
 That means that whatever action we pass to `run` has to work with _any region_ `r` whatsoever.

 However, once a reference cell has been created by `new`, its region type is already fixed, so it would be a type error to try to use the reference cell outside the code delimited by `run`.
-This is what allows `run` to safely remove the `ST` effect, and turn `simulate` into a pure function!
+This allows `run` to safely remove the `ST` effect and turn `simulate` into a pure function!

 ```hs
 simulate' :: Number -> Number -> Int -> Number